ls62-dev/citc-enable-ptm/README.md

 Psuedo code for this playbook:

+* bring up all spine interfaces
+* bring up all leaf interfaces
 * copy the topology.dot file to all leaf and spine switches
 * restart the ptmd service to instantiate PTM on all leaf and spine
 * install LLDP and SNMP on all the servers